Being matched with a child

-- Raise the child to adulthood and having back-up plans of who could assume responsibility for the child’s care if necessary
+- Raise the child to adulthood and have back-up plans for who could assume responsibility for the child’s care if necessary

 - Meet the preferences and needs of the child in regard to the ages of other children in your family

 - Adopt all members of a sibling group

 - Have a strong support system outside of the agency

 If a long period of time between completing your home study and being matched with a child has passed, you will want to ensure your home study is up to date and accurately reflects your family.
 Many times, caseworkers involved in the matching process are making “paper matches.”
 That is, they don’t know you or the child personally, and they’re making matching decisions based on the written materials before them, such as your home study.

 There should be no surprises in your written home study.
 If there are concerns about you or your ability to parent a child you’re hoping to adopt, those concerns should have been discussed with you previous to the writing of your home study.